Mosaic Family Annual Update2020 - 2021

 Kids & Families

-God designed the family for knowing him and working out the messy and beautiful life of following Jesus together.
-Our hope and intention is that parents would be empowered to love and disciple their children well and that kids discover the life-changing love of Jesus and follow him with their whole lives.
+As we continue into the next year, our hope and intentions are that parents would be empowered to love and disciple their children well and that kids discover the life-changing love of Jesus and follow him with their whole lives.

 For more information and to get on the Parent Email list, email: firstname.lastname@example.org.

-For more information and to get on the Parent Email List, email: email@example.com.
+For more information, to get on the Parent Email List, or to learn more about volunteering, email: email@example.com.

 Generosity & Budget